 Policy offerings include term, whole and universal life insurance.
-All life insurance products through MassMutual have standard rider add-ons, such as waiver of premium and accelerated death benefit, at no additional cost—similar to other major insurers.
-The company also allows you to change your beneficiary at any time by filling out a change of beneficiary form.
-Once the form is completed, you would need to prove the existence of insurable interest.
+All life insurance products through MassMutual have standard rider add-ons, such as waivers for premium and accelerated death benefits, at no additional cost — similar to other major insurers.
+Policyholders can also change their beneficiaries at any time by filling out a form and showing insurable interest.

 Term life insurance is available through MassMutual's Vantage Term policies, which provide affordable life insurance coverage for a set period of time.
 Term policies through MassMutual are guaranteed level, meaning premiums will not increase during the term period.